 The second layer is an online innovation learning platform.
 It is based on online roadmaps (guides) that clarify aspects of R&D exploitation and use.
 The roadmaps are complete methodological guides that help users (laboratories, companies, technology brokers, and intermediary organisations) accomplish, in a new and innovative way, the tasks of new product development, spin-off creation, intellectual property management, and management of quality (Fig.4).

-Furthermore, this layer includes two online communication tools between academia and businesses, a technology-matching tool and a discussion forum.
+Figure 4: Roadmaps dealing with new product development, spin-off creation, intellectual property management, and management of quality a technology-matching tool and a discussion forum.
 These both create a digital space where entrepreneurs, SMEs, and public organisations can post their technology needs that are automatically communicated to the closer technology provider in order to open a dialogue and find a solution.